clyreh/Imagicle/README.md

 * Built a **custom typewriter animation** on the homepage to enhance **interactivity** and reinforce the **project theme**
 * Embedded a **Three.js viewer** to display `.ply` models with **rotation controls, scaling, and fullscreen mode**
 * Designed cohesive visuals with **Jersey 15 typography, gradient buttons, and particle background**
+* Designed a **Gallery Page concept** in Figma for showcasing generated 3D models → not implemented during the hackathon due to incomplete backend functionality

 ---